-Ranchi, May 9, 2025 The INDIA Meteorological Department (IMD) has issued a Yellow Alert for heatwave conditions across several districts in Jharkhand from May 10 to May 13, warning of intense heat likely to affect parts of Santhal Pargana.
+Ranchi, May 9, 2025 The India Meteorological Department (IMD) has issued a Yellow Alert for heatwave conditions across several districts in Jharkhand from May 10 to May 13, warning of intense heat likely to affect parts of Santhal Pargana.
 Meanwhile, the arrival of the monsoon may be earlier than usual, raising hopes of timely rainfall in the region.

 Cloudy Skies and Rain Bring Temporary Relief